julzerinos/working-with-embedded-systems/README.md

 The utility system boots a simple HTTP file server on localhost port 8810.
 This port is forwarded to the host via port 8888 and may be accessed on the host system with `localhost:8888`.
 Please note that the server has not been tested and updating files may potentially alter the Utility system.

+The file server is authentication-protected with the credentials `admin/password`.

 ### Admin Systems

 The admin system may influence the partitions of the utility system.